graphhopper/directions-api-clients/perl/docs/GeocodingApi.md

 );

 my $key = 'key_example'; # string | Get your key at graphhopper.com
-my $q = 'q_example'; # string | If you do forward geocoding, then this would be a textual description of the adress you are looking for.
-If you do reverse geocoding this would be in lat,lon. my $locale = 'locale_example'; # string | Display the search results for the specified locale.
+my $q = 'q_example'; # string | If you do forward geocoding, then this would be a textual description of the address you are looking for my $locale = 'locale_example'; # string | Display the search results for the specified locale.
 Currently French (fr), English (en), German (de) and Italian (it) are supported.
-If the locale wasn't found the default (en) is used. my $limit = 56; # int | Specify the maximum number of returned results my $reverse = 1; # boolean | Set to true to do a reverse Geocoding request my $point = 'point_example'; # string | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803 my $provider = 'provider_example'; # string | Can be either, default, nominatim, opencagedata
+If the locale wasn't found the default (en) is used. my $limit = 56; # int | Specify the maximum number of returned results my $reverse = 1; # boolean | Set to true to do a reverse Geocoding request, see point parameter my $point = 'point_example'; # string | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803 my $provider = 'provider_example'; # string | Can be either, default, nominatim, opencagedata